jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (3B) For the purposes of this Act, when a person who is a non-resident ceases to be a registered person,— (a) any goods that are part of the assets of the taxable activity carried on by the person that are present in New Zealand at the time the person ceases to be registered are treated as supplied by the person in the course of the taxable activity at a time immediately before the person ceases to be registered:
   (b) any services that would be performed in New Zealand as part of the taxable activity carried on by the person at the time the person ceases to be registered are treated as performed by the person in the course of the taxable activity at a time immediately before the person ceases to be registered.
-(3C) For an asset affected by subsection (3) or (3B), if a transfer of ownership of the asset would be a financial service, the subsection deems the person to make a supply of the asset by a transfer of ownership.
+(3C) For an asset affected by subsection (3) or (3B), if a transfer of ownership of the asset would be a financial service or the transfer of an emissions unit, the subsection deems the person to make a supply of the asset by a transfer of ownership.
 (4) For the purposes of this Act, a credit agreement to which subpart 2 of Part 4A of the Fair Trading Act 1986 applies shall not constitute a supply of goods and services unless the purchaser has failed to exercise the right under section 36M of that Act to cancel the agreement within the period made available to the purchaser by that section.
 (5) For the purposes of this Act, any contract that is a layby sale to which subpart 1 of Part 4A of the Fair Trading Act 1986 applies shall not constitute a supply of goods and services unless the goods which are the subject of the contract are delivered to the buyer and the property therein is transferred to the buyer: provided that a supply of services shall, in respect of any such contract, be deemed to have taken place where—